sinadbay/splitzy/privacy.md

 -   We don’t use your trip or expense data for any purpose.

--   Everything stays on your device.

 That’s it.
-The app is built to give you a free and convenient experience, with no ads, no tracking, and no data collection.
+The app is designed to give you a free, seamless experience — with no ads, no tracking, and no collection of interaction data for analysis or targeted advertising.

 If you have any questions, you can always reach me at:
 **Email:** splitzy@dbay.dev